scosma/aws-demos/cloudformation-workshop/README.md

 For some reason it doesn't seem like you can access your EC2 instance.
 Try and figure out why.
 <details>
 <summary>HINT 1</summary>
 There are a number of prerequisites for EC2 instances to be reachable via public IP.
 First they must have a public IP.
-Make sure you set the instance up properly with a publicly routable IP
+Make sure you set the instance up properly with a publicly routable IP.
 </details>

 <details>